JENNA BARON (Wilkes Barre, PA/ University of Pittsburgh ’13)

 Abbie Miller, from Wellman, IA, recently graduated from Goshen College with a B.A. in Art.
 Besides spending a semester in Peru, Abbie kept busy during her college years working in a variety of venues, including the Midwest Museum of American Art in Elkhart, IN, and Immigration Services at the University of Iowa.
 In her free time, Abbie did freelance photography, played the piano, and practiced yoga.

 She served as a fellow with PULSE in 2013-14 at the Union Project.
 She continued her time with the Union Project for a second year.

 REBECCA DYCK (Milverton, ON / University of Waterloo ’13)

 Rebecca Dyck came to Pittsburgh from Milverton, Ontario.
 She graduated from the University of Waterloo and lived in residence at Conrad Grebel University College.
 She earned a Bachelors of Environmental Studies with a minor in Peace & Conflict Studies.
 Rebecca served on different committees at CGUC, including Residence Life and Orientation Week Leader.
 Throughout her college years she completed numerous internships focusing on environmental policy with the Canadian and Ontario governments.
-Rebecca has co-authored a children’s book, and plays the piano.
+Rebecca co-authored a children’s book, and played the piano.

 She served as a fellow with PULSE in 2013-14 with The Design Center.
 She joined PULSE for a second year as the Marketing and Outreach Associate.